 - Lighter in weight due to the absence of radiator, cooling jackets, and coolant.

 - Anti-freeze not required.

-- Can be operated in cold climates where water may freeze.
+- It can be operated in cold climates where water may freeze.

-- Can be used in areas where there is a scarcity of cooling water.
+- It can be used in areas where there is a scarcity of cooling water.

 - Less efficient cooling, because the coefficient of heat transfer for air is less than that for water.

 - Not easy to maintain even cooling all around the cylinder, distortion of the cylinder may take place.

 - Limited use in motorcycles, and scooters where the cylinders are exposed to the air stream.